root-project/web/manual/roofit/index.md

 ### Signal and background model

-Taking a Gaussian PDF, the following example constructs a one-dimensional PDF with a Gaussian signal component and a `ARGUS` phase space background component.<br/>All indivdual components of the RooFit PDF (the variables, component PDFs, and the combined PDF) are all created individually by calling the constructors directly.
+Taking a Gaussian PDF, the following example constructs a one-dimensional PDF with a Gaussian signal component and a `ARGUS` phase space background component.<br/>All individual components of the RooFit PDF (the variables, component PDFs, and the combined PDF) are all created individually by calling the constructors directly.

 {% highlight C++ %}
    #include "RooRealVar.h"